 There are numerous types of reports you can create using BI tools.
 All BI platforms will offer pre-formatted reporting capabilities that collect data for common KPIs.
 Businesses can also generate customized or self-service BI reports, applying BI’s excellent visuals to unique, organization-specific data sets.
 If neither of these options give you what you need, users can run an ad-hoc report, which is put together entirely by users and usually focuses on a very specific KPI that can’t be targeted by other types of reports.

 Another unique benefit of business intelligence reports is the relevance of information.
 Because reports contain relevant data collected within your business operations, businesses are better able to act based on the information contained in BI reports.
 Plus, you don’t have to be a data scientist to use BI tools — the data visualizations generated by these tools are easy to understand and explain.
-In SelectHub’s 2018 survey of organizations in the market for BI software, 48 percent of buyers listed reporting as a desired feature.
+In SelectHub’s recent survey of organizations in the market for BI software, 48 percent of buyers listed reporting as a desired feature.

 2. Visualize Important Information